petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-query-related-entries.md

    :language: bash
 ```

-The provided GET method calls a URL with the `nestedFields` and `nestedFieldsDepth` parameters.
+The GET request calls a `charlies` endpoint and includes the `nestedFields` and `nestedFieldsDepth` parameters.

 `nestedFields`: Determines the relationship(s) to include in the query (e.g., `ableToBaker,bakerToCharlie`).

-`nestedFieldsDepth`: Determines the depth of entries you want to include and can be set between 0-5.
+`nestedFieldsDepth`: Determines the depth of entries to include.
+Set this to a number from 0-5.

 ## Related Topics